 The Price of Freedom: can you survive seven days?
 Huge prizes to be won.
 Warning: This is a Class One hazardous experience.
 Death waiver must be affixed.

 Tempus watched/experienced the vision for a while, interested more in the high-tech cityscape than the feats of daring adventure.
 The entire urban landscape was numenera, as far as the eye could see.
 How fascinating.
 How long he watched the vision he wasn't sure—he had the sense time moved differently in this dimension anyway.
-The vision changed: Tempus stalked through a forest carrying an exotic weapon vaguely similar to Toorkman's device, hunting something.
+The vision changed: Tempus stalked through a forest carrying an exotic weapon vaguely similar to Toorkmeyn's device, hunting something.

 Hunt Primitives: guaranteed kills and you keep trophies!
 40 SVU/day, full board.